 So my question is, how do you know if you’re finished having kids?
 I see some friends with three, even four kids and they still manage to get through it all.
 I heard going from two to three kids is easier than one to two kids – is that true?
 I worry not having my Mum and Dad around (who sadly passed a while back) will make life harder?
 It’s the moments you truly need your parents around that I fear the most.
 I remember when Pippa was only three months old, and Leo and I both got gastro and it was terrible, like more terrible than any other common sickness.
 I was bed-ridden, so was he, and I can’t recall life being so hard.
 It was that one moment in my life that I really really needed my Mum.
 She would have been over in a heartbeat, cleaning up our mess and looking after us all but that is something I’ll never have, or experience, so that also adds to my dilemma.

 I’ve heard that if you think you’re not done, you’re not done.
 My heart says I’m not, but my head says I am.
 I guess only time and my weekly income will tell.
 Let me know your thoughts!

 Amy Clarke is a graphic designer, a mum and a bit of an all rounder kind of person.
 In between running two businesses from home, she attempts to manage a crazy household of kids, pets and chickens.
-Amy owns Fox and Beau greeting cards: a small bespoke stationery brand that allows her to be creative and also bring in a little extra income.
+Amy owns Confetti Rebels: which is a brand inspired by women for women, that allows her to be creative and also bring in a little extra income.
 She’s energetic, honest and sometimes a little crazy.